Meaning of Epic Music or Epic Orchestral Music

 It Wasn't A Thing

-In reality, they wanted to make trailer music, the fact that a lot of people enjoyed their music and used it in a lot of videos, which was their massive growth origin, was out of their control.
+Their intention was to create music for trailers.
+However, the fact that many people enjoyed their music and used it in tons of YouTube videos, which led to their significant growth, was beyond their control.

 "They" is referring to...